Boyyey/Rock-paper-scissors-AI/README.md

 Installation 🛠️

-Prerequisites
+Prerequisites:

 Ensure you have Python installed on your system (Python 3.x recommended).
 If you don’t have it yet, download it from python.org.

-Clone the Repository
+Clone the Repository:

 git clone https://github.com/Boyyey/Rock-paper-scissors-AI.git
 cd Rock-paper-scissors-AI

-Install Dependencies
+Install Dependencies:

 This project only requires Tkinter, which is built into Python.
 However, if you need to ensure all dependencies are met, install them using: